 Honey bees consume vast amounts of nectar, storing pollen and secreting honey to help feed their young as they develop.
 Pollen-rich annual plants, vegetables and native herbaceous perennials are the best food for honey bees and stingless bees.

-How to build a honey bee hotel
+How to build a honey bee hive

 Wild honey bees need dead, hollow wood to create their nest though, so this can be provided if you suspect you have local honey bees who might find your nest site eventually but remember, this isn’t about harvesting honey, it’s about creating safe spaces for these native creatures to thrive.